kevinmarquesp/go-ftpbackup/README.md

 `*_test.go` variant in the same package - the convention here is to put the test files along side with the source file for each package.

+> [!WARNING]
+> The integration tests are along side with the unit tests (bad practice, I
+> know).
+If you didn't start the FTP server with `docker-compose` then you
+> should expect some errors to occur.

 Run them all with:

 ```bash